-Gray Divorce: Increasing at an alarming rate.
+Gray Divorce is Increasing at an alarming rate.

 Lincoln County has seen an influx of residents over the age of 50.
 Whether its the influx of communities centered at retirees, the desire to be closer to grandchildren, or lower North Carolina taxes, many individuals are relocating to our great county.